ashokvytla/fire/README.md

 ## IntelliJ or Eclipse

 Fire can be imported in IntelliJ or Scala IDE for Eclipse as a Maven project.
+Code can be developed and debugged within the IDE.

 * https://www.jetbrains.com/idea/
 * http://scala-ide.org/